-Certificate in Health Sciences

-Certificate in Humanitarian Service Worker

-Certificate in Wholistic Care for Newcomers to Canada Certificate in Early Learning and Child Care completion may be necessary.
+Certificate in Business Administration Certificate in Early Learning and Child Care Certificate in Health Sciences Certificate in Humanitarian Service Worker Certificate in Wholistic Care for Newcomers to Canada

-2. Embedded Certificates: Composed of 15 - 45 credits, these certificates are taken concurrently with an eligible degree program.
+2. Embedded Certificates: Composed of 15-45 credits, these certificates are taken concurrently with an eligible degree program.
 Courses used to meet degree requirements can also be used to meet embedded certificate requirements.
 The embedded certificate must be completed concurrently with a degree.
 It will not be issued post-conferral of a degree.
 The certificate will be noted on the transcript and a single parchment will note both the degree and the embedded certificate earned.
-Since a certificate may require additional course work outside of the degree, additional time for
+Since a certificate may require additional course work outside of the degree, additional time for completion may be necessary.